 “Damn tasty, whatever it is,” said Roland, popping the last of an eggroll in his mouth, wiping his hands on a napkin.
 “Rat meat or not.”

-Javernick silently rolled his eyes, then drained his highball.
+Javernick silently rolled his eyes and drained his highball.

 By late afternoon, the wind had let up and the air became still.
 It was uncanny how fast the weather changed in the severely parched desert.
-They waited until the sun disappeared behind the rugged outline of the Black Mountains before they set out for Boulder City.
+They waited until the sun disappeared behind the rugged outline of the Black Mountains before setting out for Boulder City.

 Javernick had a 1930 Cadillac V-16 convertible he’d ordered brand new from the factory.
 Fire engine red with a luxury interior crafted from real leather and hardwood veneer.
 He had it shipped to Saint Thomas on the Union Pacific rail line.
 It was parked outside the hotel, and after sweeping the windblown dust off the hood, he used a hand crank to start the engine.